arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 ## Installation

 ### Prerequisites
+* working pCARS dedicated server
-* NodeJS
+* working NodeJS installation
+* basic knowledge of your server environment

 ### Download
-Download the ZIP from GitHub and Upload / Unpack it to your Server.
+* Download the ZIP from GitHub and upload / unpack it to your server.

-Execute this Command in your LiveApp Folder.
+* Execute "npm install" in your LiveApp folder to fetch the needed node packages.

 ```
 npm install
 ```

 ### Configuration
-Configure the LiveApp config/env/production.js
+Configure the LiveApp by editing the file "config/env/production.js"

 ## Usage
-Start the app with
+Start the app in production mode with:

 ```
 sails lift --prod